huyurt/docker-pg/README.md

+# Appendix

-# Assign a Static IP to the Ubuntu VPS instance in VirtualBox
+## Assign a Static IP to the Ubuntu VPS instance in VirtualBox

 > ```bash
 > sudo apt install net-tools